 To help alleviate some of these challenges, the Movement Disorder Center provides:

-- Information about the disease, its progression, and how to handle certain aspects of it, this helps ease feelings of loss of control.
+- Information about the disease, its progression, and how to handle certain aspects of it to help ease feelings of loss of control.
 We inform patients and caregivers of some excellent organizations and websites dedicated to specific disorders.

 - Information about local, state, national and international support groups that are available and are specific to the disease in question, to help alleviate the feeling of being alone in dealing with the disorder.